 Once logged in, configure your server to accept your public key.
 That varies with SSH server software being used.
 The most common SSH server is OpenSSH.

 You can use Session > Install Public Key into Server command on the main window, or Tools > Install Public Key into Server command on SSH > Authentication page page on Advanced Site Settings dialog.
-The functionality of the command is similar to that of OpenSSH ssh-copy-id command.
+The functionality of the command is similar to that of OpenSSH ssh-copy-id

 Or you can configure the key manually:

-• Navigate into a .ssh subdirectory of your account home directory.
+subdirectory of your account home directory.
 You may need to enable showing hidden files to see the directory.
-If the directory does not exists, you need to create it first.
+If the directory does not exists, you need to create it first. - Once there, open a file

-• Switch to the PuTTYgen window, select all of the text in the Public key for pasting into OpenSSH authorized_keys file box, and copy it to the clipboard (Ctrl+C).
+).
 Then, switch back to the editor and insert the data into the open file, making sure it ends up all on one line.
 Save the file.
-WinSCP can show you the public key too.
+WinSCP can show you the public key too. - Ensure that your account home directory, your

 There are some specifics when setting up the public key authentication on OpenSSH server on Windows.

-• Save a public key file from PuTTYgen, and copy that into the .ssh2 subdirectory of your account home directory.
+- Save a public key file from PuTTYgen, and copy that into the

 For other SSH server software, you should refer to the manual for that server.